Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Curvature-Constrained Vector Field

 where $\mathcal{L}^+_\mathbf{T}(\bm{\zeta}_0)$ is the positive limit set of the integral curves. \end{theorem}

 \begin{IEEEproof} See Appendix~\ref{appendix_T}. \end{IEEEproof}

 The proposed CVF is illustrated by Figure~\ref{fig:T}.
 In the above theorem, the property~\eqref{CVF curvature} means that the curvature of integral curves of the CVF is continuous and bounded by $\bar{\kappa}$ for any non-singular position.
 The property~\eqref{CVF position} indicates that the integral curves of the CVF converge to a stable limit cycle containing the target position $\bm{p}_d$ almost globally.
 Moreover, the property~\eqref{CVF orientation} ensures that the orientation of the CVF aligns with the target orientation $\theta_d$ at $\bm{p}_d$.
-By following the CVF with desired properties above, the nonholonomic robot converges to the target positive limit set with continuous and bounded trajectory curvature.
+By moving along the integral curves of the CVF, the nonholonomic robot approaches the target configuration while converging to the target positive limit set with continuous trajectory curvature bounded by $\bar{\kappa}$.

 \begin{remark} Compared to existing VF-based motion planners with curvature constraints, the proposed CVF offers several key advantages.
 In \cite{lau2015fluid}, the VF only converges to the target position and depends on empirical parameter tuning.
 In contrast, our CVF guarantees that curvature-bounded integral curves simultaneously plan both position and orientation, as specified by the explicit condition in \eqref{curvature condition}.
 While \cite{qiao2024motion} also addresses position and orientation planning, it places the singularity of the curvature-constrained VF at the target position.
 Unlike this approach, our CVF establishes a stable limit cycle as the target positive limit set, keeping the target configuration away from the singular point and avoiding singularity during convergence.
 Although \cite{pothen2017curvature} utilizes a stable limit cycle, the limited flexibility in its VF design makes it challenging to derive control inputs that both track the VF and maintain the curvature constraint.
 In contrast, our CVF offers more flexibility in parameter tuning, facilitating the co-design of the CVF and control laws in the subsequent section. \end{remark}